Kirk Talley: Solo career

 Talley did not release a project in 2004.
 In 2005 he released a semi-popular live album Live at the River.
 My Story, My Song which was his first album to be released on an independent music label since 1993, the rest of his projects in future years would be released on an independent label.

 In 2009, after a five-year standstill from releasing projects due to bad press from an extortion attempt that Talley was a victim of in 2003, Talley released his album entitled "Beyond Words."
 This would be his newest release since 2005.
 Talley's comments on this release was "I am so excited about this release.
 I finally was able to find songs that encompasses a little bit of every style that I like.
 Beyond Words has to be my favorite CD released to this date.
 I think it's the most upbeat project that I have done in a long time.
 If you aren't moved by "When His Presence Fills This Place", you need a check up!
 It's the most awesome ballad I have sung in years.
 I just wish I had written it!"

 Talley's most recent release as a soloist is his 2011 album Hymns of Hope.

 In December 2012, Talley retired from singing after losing his singing voice from an ongoing complication with abductor spasmodic dysphonia.
 This led to his absence from the 2013 and 2014 Cathedrals Family Reunion.

+August 6, 2017 Talley started a food blog on Facebook and Instagram that sometimes includes his niece Lauren Talley where he profiles various restaurants in and around Knoxville, Tennessee.